vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 (1952)-Calender through Ages and Countries, Lecture delivered at the Andhra University, 1952.

-(1953)-Different methods of Dato recording in Ancient and Medieval India and the origin of the Saka era—Jounal of the Asiatic Society,
+(1953)-Different methods of Dato recording in Ancient and Medieval India and the origin of the śaka era—Jounal of the Asiatic Society,

 Letters, Vol. XIX, No. 1, 1953.
 Sarton, George (1953)-A History of Science, Oxford